1.1.1. School Team Players

 2.11.4.
 Match Disputes

-Match disputes must be submitted no later than the end of the match week (Saturday 11:59pm CDT) during the Regular Season.
-During the Season Playoffs and Finals, disputes must be submitted on the day of the match.
+Match disputes must be submitted within 24 hours of a match’s conclusion during the Regular Season.
+Scoring disputes must be submitted within 1 week of a match’s conclusion.
+During the Season Playoffs and Finals, all disputes must be submitted on the day of the match.
 Sufficient and undoctored evidence, including, but not limited to, screenshots, match recordings, match replays/demos, or stream VODs must be submitted per the request of the High School Esports League official handling the match dispute before any decision regarding the dispute will be made.
-All match disputes should be submitted at the following link:
+All match disputes should be submitted at the following link: https://highschoolesportsleague.zendesk.com/hc/en-us/requests/new

 2.11.5.
 Unplayed Matches

-Any unplayed Regular Season match will be treated as a loss against the team’s overall match record at the end of the Regular Season.
+Any unplayed Regular Season match will be treated as a sweep loss against the player’s/roster’s overall match record at the end of the Regular Season.

 2.11.6.
 Playoff Qualification